DaSalba/Image2GB/README.md

 128 sprite tiles, 128 background tiles, and 128 shared by both.
 That is, you can have up to 256 background tiles at any moment (384 using a hack), yet a fullscreen sized image (160x144 pixels) with no duplicate tiles would need 360.

+Needless to say, you should make good use of the *Image->Crop to content* GIMP command to make sure the image contains as little data as possible (check that the dimensions are still multiples of 8 after running it).
+GBDK-2020's functions allow you to place a background beginning at a specific horizontal and vertical offset, so there is not need for you to align and/or center content by adding empty space in GIMP.
+You will adjust that from your code later.

 Import image
 ------------